SM 18x100 [2xM5] / N42 - magnetic roller

 - In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-- Key role in modern technologies – find application in computer drives, electric motors, medical equipment or very advanced devices.
+- Significant importance in modern technologies – are utilized in HDD drives, electric motors, medical devices or other advanced devices.

 Disadvantages of neodymium magnets: